zmahfuz0613/react-review-day/README.md

 * [Here](https://git.generalassemb.ly/ga-wdi-exercises/react-shopping-cart) is another lab on building a shopping cart with React.

+* [Here's](https://git.generalassemb.ly/sei-nyc-supernovas/react-router-lab-stocks) a lab for practicing with React Router.

+* You could add Jest tests to previous homeworks and labs to get more practice with testing.
+You could also find a design on [Dribbble](https://dribbble.com/) and re-create the components in Storybook.

 * Write [sketch notes](https://www.smashingmagazine.com/2014/11/how-to-get-started-with-sketchnotes/) about our React material.
 Revisit old lessons to do this.

 *Challenge*: Use Hooks for any of these assignments.